 Science has an extensive enrichment programme.
 Student led groups such as the Young Medics Society and Engineering Society have a varied programme of speakers throughout the year.
 In addition, the BAYS programme (British Association of Young Scientists) last year provided the students with ten after school talks on a wide range of Scientific topics.
-Last year these sessions included presentations entitled 'Cell division', 'The Exploration of the Geology of the Earth', 'Structural Engineering', 'Nanospace Chemistry', 'Computational Chemistry', 'The Grand Challenges in Medicine', 'Critical Care Medicine' and 'Respiratory Diseases'.
+Recent sessions included presentations entitled 'Cell division', 'The Exploration of the Geology of the Earth', 'Structural Engineering', 'Nanospace Chemistry', 'Computational Chemistry', 'The Grand Challenges in Medicine', 'Critical Care Medicine' and 'Respiratory Diseases'.
 Each of these talks was delivered by academics and professionals active in these fields.

-Biology Field Course
+Biology Field Work

-Year 13 Biologists spend a day at the Isle of Purbeck with the Leeson House field studies tutors in a variety of habitats.
+Year 13 Biologists spend time surveying a local organic wildflower meadow.
+This is a popular fieldwork activity as it gives our students a greater understanding and appreciation of their local wildlife.
 Our students get hands on experience of practical field study techniques and learn how the data can be used to understand environmental processes.